-Interest and financing costs of \$2,735,815 were incurred during the year ended December 31, 2019, compared to \$919,142 for the year ended December 31, 2018.
-Interest and financing expenses in the 2019 period include approximately \$1,629,633 (2018: \$354,755) in non-cash charges related to amortization of expenses incurred in securing the Company's senior secured loan.
+Interest and financing costs of \$785,760 were incurred during the year ended December 31, 2020, representing interest paid on senior term loans, operating lines and right of use leases, compared to \$2,735,815 for the year ended December 31, 2019.
+Interest and financing expenses in the 2019 period include approximately \$1,629,633 in non-cash charges related to amortization of expenses incurred in securing the Company's senior secured loan.
 Both the non-cash and total amount of expense was higher in 2019 due to the recognition of all unamortized costs incurred on the Company's original senior secured debt upon refinancing in December 2019.